Hari437/Flycatch/readMe.md

 Notes:
+	- I have excluded DB from git.
-	- Please run ./manage.py createsuperuser for admin access (You can run bootstrap.sh for quick setup)
+	- Run "python manage.py migrate" for quick DB setup (You can run bootstrap.sh for quick setup)
 	- Used sqlite3
  	- Have used viewset instead of views and in built mixins for list, update and delete objects for redundancy.
 Also used routers for registering